A technical report on hitting times, mixing and cutoff: Abstract

 \section{Abstract}

 Consider a sequence of continuous-time irreducible reversible Markov chains and a sequence of initial distributions, $\mu_n$.
 Instead of performing a worst case analysis, one can study the rate of convergence to the stationary distribution starting from these initial distributions.
-The sequence is said to exhibit (total variation) $\mu_n$-cutoff if the convergence to stationarity in total variation distance is abrupt, w.r.t.~(with respect to) this sequence of initial distributions.
+The sequence is said to exhibit (total variation) $\mu_n$-cutoff if the convergence to stationarity in total variation distance is abrupt, w.r.t.~this sequence of initial distributions.

-In this work we give a characterization of $\mu_n$-cutoff (and more generally, total-variation mixing) for an arbitrary sequence of initial distributions $\mu_n$ (in the above setup).
+In this work we give a characterization of $\mu_n$-cutoff (and also of total-variation mixing) for an arbitrary sequence of initial distributions $\mu_n$ (in the above setup).
 Our characterization is expressed in terms of hitting times of sets which are ``worst" (in some sense) w.r.t.~$\mu_n$.

-Consider a Markov chain on $\Omega$ whose stationary distribution in $\pi$.
-Let $t_{\mathrm{H}}(\alpha) :=\max_{x \in \Omega,A \subset \Omega :\,\pi(A) \ge \alpha}\mathbb{E}_{x}[T_{A}]$, be the expected hitting time of the set of stationary probability at least $\alpha$ which is ``worst in expectation" (starting from the worst starting state).
+Consider a Markov chain on $\Omega$ whose stationary distribution is $\pi$.
+Let $t_{\mathrm{H}}(\alpha) :=\max_{x \in \Omega,A \subset \Omega :\,\pi(A) \geq \alpha}\mathbb{E}_{x}[T_{A}]$ be the expected hitting time of the set of stationary probability at least $\alpha$ which is ``worst in expectation" (starting from the worst starting state).
 The connection between $t_{\mathrm{H}}(\cdot) $ and the mixing time of the chain was previously studied by Aldous and later by Lov\'asz and Winkler, and was recently refined by Peres and Sousi and independently by Oliveira.
 In this work we further refine this connection and show that $\mu_n$-cutoff can be characterized in terms of concentration of hitting times (starting from $\mu_n$) of sets which are worst in expectation w.r.t.~$\mu_n$.
-Conversely, we construct a surprising counter-example which demonstrates that in general cutoff (as opposed to cutoff w.r.t.~a certain sequence of initial distributions) cannot be characterized in this manner.
+Conversely, we construct a counter-example which demonstrates that in general cutoff (as opposed to cutoff w.r.t.~a certain sequence of initial distributions) cannot be characterized in this manner.

-In addition, we prove a decomposition theorem which asserts that for reversible Markov chains on a finite state space, mixing with respect to some relaxations of $L^{\infty}$-mixing and separation mixing is in fact equivalent to total variation-mixing.